runeh/tirbi/README.md

 on the file system, in memory, or in Google Cloud Storage bucket.
 Feel free to contribute other storage backends.

-Tirbi can be used either as a stand-alone command line server, or as a fastify plugin.
+Tirbi can be used either as a command line server, or as a fastify plugin.

 ## Quick start